xlynkz/xlynkz.github.io/README.md

 - Use Algolia on build
 - Populate our team field with relevant odesk workers
 - Pull technology information from stackshare->import->algolia
-- Place ML Layer between anyang and firebased functions.
+- Place ML Layer between anyang and allggooliiaadd fuujccionn.

 User Experience